kanishkabodaragama/productivity-hub-17625/taskmaster_frontend/assets/supabase.md

   - UI components:
     - NotificationBell (badge + trigger)
     - NotificationsPanel (dropdown with list and actions)
+- Public profile publishing:
+  - src/pages/Publish.jsx provides a preview + publish UI.
+  - src/lib/publishService.js upserts to table "public_profiles" (or falls back to localStorage mock).
+  - Public route is available at /u/:slug and reads from "public_profiles" (or sample fallback).

 Realtime notifications:
 - This app listens for broadcast events on channel "notifications" with event type "new_notification".